isaipd20/LeetCode-Projects/README.md

 # 💼 LeetCode-Projects <a name="about-project"></a>
 <br>
 In this repository, I added all my responses to leetcode problems using Java, C++ & Python.
-My goal is to add new solved problems every week. <br><br>
+My goal is to add new solved problems every week with proper documentation. <br><br>
 Problems are provided by LeetCode.

 # 🛠 Created with